 Sheffield’s 5 levels of need reflect a whole family approach to providing support for children, young people and families which is flexible and responsive.
 The needs of children, young people and their families do not move through the levels in a structured way, but rather on a continuum of need.
 Children, young people and their families may experience a range of different needs at different times and as such will move backwards and forwards through the continuum as needs are met

-A new Early Help Assessment Part 1 form, available to download here, has been produced to give brief whole family details and updates on work already undertaken with a family.
-This new form replaces the current request for support form (for MAST) and should be used to access the Early Help Gateway meetings.
+A new Early Help Assessment Part 1 form has been produced to give brief whole family details and updates on work already undertaken with a family.
+This form replaces the Request for Support form (for MAST) and should be used to access the Early Help Gateway meetings.
 Completed Early Help Assessment Part 1 forms should be sent to the local MAST office, either by post or by secure email.

 Our core offer